Twitter, Facebook face labeling test on Trump's election posts | Technology

 Facebook Inc and Twitter Inc flagged some of President Donald Trump's posts on the U.S. election as votes were still being counted, in a real-time test of their rules on handling misinformation and premature claims of victory.
 The two companies have been under fierce scrutiny over how they police rapidly spreading false information and election-related abuses of their platforms.
 In the weeks before Tuesday's vote, both vowed action on posts by candidates trying to declare early victory.

 Twitter hid a Trump tweet that claimed "we are up BIG, but they are trying to STEAL the Election" behind a label that said it was potentially misleading.
 The company also restricted users' ability to share the post.
-Facebook added a label to the same post that said "final results may be different from initial vote counts as ballot counting will continue for days or weeks."
+Facebook added a label to the same post, which had about 18,000 shares, that said "final results may be different from initial vote counts as ballot counting will continue for days or weeks."

 Twitter first began adding fact-checking labels to Trump's tweets in May.
 Facebook, which has been criticized by some lawmakers and employees for not taking action on inflammatory or misleading posts from the president, has also introduced more labels around the election.
-On Wednesday, a group of Facebook critics who recently formed their own rival 'oversight board' to review its content moderation, appeared to criticize the company for not restricting the reach of Trump's labeled content, tweeting: "You.
+On Wednesday, a group of Facebook critics that includes civil rights activists and platform experts, who recently formed their own rival 'oversight board' to review its content moderation, appeared to criticize Facebook for not restricting the reach of Trump's labeled content, tweeting: "You.
 Can.
 Still.
 Share.
 The.
 Post. #DoYourJob."

 Trump claimed in a speech live-streamed on both platforms that he had won the election, with millions of votes still uncounted.
 His Democratic rival Joe Biden said earlier he was confident of winning the contest.
 Facebook labeled the video, which had 2.6 million views on Wednesday morning, with a warning saying vote counting could continue for days or weeks.
 The video had no label or warning on Twitter, where it was posted by the Trump campaign and retweeted by the president.